CloudChi/FX-Framework/Modules.md

     - Allows developers to test new code
     - Revert to old code by just calling older version
   - Call external scripts via Dependencies subfolder
-  - Callable only from Public or Protected subfolders
+  - Callable either from Public or Protected subfolders, not both
-    - Any

 - Dependencies
   - Do not contain logic